-Telematics, or the use of telecommunication and information technology together, has been used in several industries for many years.
+Telematics, or telecommunication and information technology, has been used in several industries for many years.
 Although the logistics industry has certainly benefited from it in recent years.
 Telematics streamlines the management of various warehouses and large fleets—and as the logistics industry will continue to grow this technology will become increasingly important.

 Two of telematics’ principal contributions to logistics are product transparency and traceability.
 When integrated well into logistics operations, telematics technology lets companies track where a given shipment is in real-time.
-What’s more is that future fleets are projected to be made up of connected vehicles, making them ready for telematics.
+What’s more, future fleets are projected to be made up of connected vehicles, making them ready for telematics.

 In fact, Verizon Connect’s post on connected technologies highlights how the connected truck industry in the European market will reach £9.70 billion by 2023.
 This is at a year-over-year rate of 12% from 2018.
 With a mix of built-in tracking devices and connectivity features in future fleets, it’s incredibly beneficial to start including telematics in your fleet management now.
-This gives you a competitive edge, as well as a smoother operations chain.
+This gives you a competitive edge and a smoother operations chain.

 It’s said that the logistics automation market is expected to reach £88.24 billion by 2027, from £23.5 billion in 2018.
-This makes it one of the leading trends in the logistics and supply chain sector.
+This makes it one of the leading logistics and supply chain trends.

 These robots fulfil “one-click” orders in less than 15 minutes, a mere third of the total time it would otherwise take a typical human employee to perform the same task.